Stella-Liyu-Zhang/Slack-for-Women-in-Computing/README.md

-# Women in Computing Slack
+# Slack for Women in Computing

 In this project, I created a full stack Real time chat application using getstream-io and ReactJS with registration and authentication.
 I also implemented the backend using NodeJS and Express.

 I wanted to build an app from women in tech.
-However, I just implemented some basic functions of chatting in slack or discord, like Signing up, logging in, channels, private messaging, etc.
+However, I just implemented some basic functions of chatting in slack or discord, like Signing up, logging in, channels with a specific group of people added, direct messaging, etc.

-I'm still figuring out how to securely only allow female and non-binary users in my app.
+I'm still figuring out how to securely limit my user group to female and non-binary users in my app.

 ## Setup
 ### To run the client side, navigate to the client folder by